What is intestacy?

 When a person dies without leaving a will, they are described as having died intestate, which means that their estate will be distributed according to the rules of intestacy.

 What are the rules of intestacy?

-In England and Wales, there is a statutory set of rules, that were updated in October 2014 and that are enforced if you die intestate.
+“In England and Wales, there is a statutory set of rules, that were updated in October 2014 and that are enforced if you die intestate.
 (The rules are different in Scotland).
 Your estate would be divided according to this fixed set of rules, irrespective of what your intentions actually were, and that means your estate might not be divided in the way you expect – or want!”

 Who would receive an inheritance under the rules of intestacy?

 The rules will enforce the division of your estate in a fixed order as below: